JiyangJiang/BrainMRIpipelines/ASL/FSL BASIL/README.md

 - **Calibration image**: Select the corresponding M0 map.
 - **M0 Type**: *Proton Density (long TR)*.
 See references.
 - **Sequence TR (s)**: Refer to *TR of M0* in the [table of parameters for processing ASL](#params4procASL).
+- **Calibration Gain**: Set to 1.
+A few FSL email threads suggest calibration gain of 10 is a good number to start with for ASL tag/control pairs acquired with background suppression (see 'References' section in the end).
+However, this leads to abnormally low CBF (~ 2-3) in examples if OATS Wave 4 Sydney data.
+After experiments, it seems setting the gain to 1 gives reasonable CBF estimates.
 - **Calibration mode**: Choose *Reference Region* (Note this is not compliant with White paper, but in many casese voxelwise and reference mask methods are equivalent).

 ### "Reference tissue" section